thermondo/sigsci-container/README.md

     configure it at all.
 * `SIGSCI_WAIT_TIMEOUT`: (optional) defaults to `60` seconds. if your app's "wait endpoint" doesn't respond within this time, the container will stop with an error code.
+* `SIGSCI_DISABLE`: (optional) useful for local development. set this environment variable to anything, and it will just run your app without the firewall.

 Example Python Dockerfile: